What Planets Are Visible Tonight? July 2026 Sky Guide

 Saturn: the golden king of the rings and moons

 Saturn, the fifth-brightest planet in our sky, glows with a distinctive yellow-gold hue that makes it a standout even before you use a telescope.
-To find it look for a yellowish steady point of light (fainter than Venus or Jupiter).
+To find it, look for a steady yellowish point of light (fainter than Venus or Jupiter).

 Saturn, Venus in the sky